Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Abstract

 \section{Abstract}

 The use of multilevel information carriers, also known as qudits, is a promising path for exploring scalability of quantum computing devices.
-In this work, we present a proof-of-principle realization of a quantum processor that uses optically-addressed $^{171}$Yb$^{+}$ ion qudits in a linear trap.
-The rich level structure of $^{171}$Yb$^{+}$ ions makes it possible to use the Zeeman sublevels of the quadrupole clock transition at 435.5 nm for efficient and robust qudit encoding.
-We demonstrate the realization of the universal set of gates consisting of single-qudit rotations and two-qudit entangling operation with a two-ququart system, which is formally equivalent to a universal gate-based four-qubit processor.
-Our results paves a way towards further studies of more efficient implementations of quantum algorithms with trapped-ion-based processors.
+Here we present a proof-of-principle realization of a quantum processor register that uses optically-addressed $^{171}$Yb$^{+}$ ion qudits in a linear trap.
+The rich level structure of $^{171}$Yb$^{+}$ ions allows using the Zeeman sublevels of the quadrupole clock transition at 435.5 nm for efficient and robust qudit encoding.
+We demonstrate the realization of the universal set of gates consisting of single-qudit rotations and a two-qudit Mølmer–Sørensen operation with a two-ququart system, which is formally equivalent to a universal gate-based four-qubit processor.
+Our results paves a way towards further studies of more efficient implementations of quantum algorithms with trapped-ion-based processors and, specifically, exploring properties of $^{171}$Yb$^{+}$ ion qudits.